of financial condition and results of operations

 - Countries around the world continue to evolve their mobility regulations in the domestic labor market.

-- Environmental, social and governance (ESG) frameworks seek to modify business activities to reduce impact on climate change.
+- Environmental, social and governance (ESG) frameworks seek to modify business activities considering climate impact.

-Your Company continues to track these and other local / regional factors and evolve solutions and business strategies to address them.
+Your Company is well placed to address the challenges and evolve solutions and business strategies to address them.

 Liquidity and capital resources

 Our capital requirement relates primarily to financing the growth of our business.
-We have historically sourced majority of our working capital, capital expenditure and other requirements through our operating cash flow.
-During the financial year ended March 31,2024 and March 31,2023, we generated cash from operations of f 17,906.69 million and f 17,584.15 million respectively as per the consolidated financials and f 16,436.34 million and f 15,057.43 million respectively as per the unconsolidated financials.
+We have historically sourced a majority of our working capital, capital expenditure and other requirements through our operating cash flow.
+During the financial year ended March 31, 2025 and March 31, 2024, we generated cash from operations of f 21,989 million and f 17,907 million respectively as per the consolidated financials and f 19,610 million and f 16,436 million respectively as per the standalone financials.

 We are a zero-debt company.
 We expect that our primary financing requirements in the future will be capital expenditure and working capital requirements in connection with the expansion of our business.
 We believe that the cash generated from operations will be sufficient to satisfy our currently foreseeable capital expenditure and working capital requirements.